gokulmInfy/m2x-arduino/README.md

 Device ID
 -------

-A device is associated with a data source.
+A device is a source of data (it could be a physical device, a virtual device, a service, or an application).
 It is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the device used:

 ```
 char deviceId[] = "<device id>";